ENDrain/cu-numbers/INTRODUCTION.md

 а҃ | 1
 ҂а҃ | 1000
 ҂҂а҃ | 1000000
-҂҂а҂аа҃ | 1001001
+҂҂а҂а҃а | 1001001

 ## 5. Decoration
 Finally, there is a `҃` "titlo" superscript sign that's obligatory to CU numbers.
-"Titlo" is placed in the number's rightmost hundred group; above the 2nd-from-last digit if it exists, otherwise above the only digit.
+"Titlo" is placed above the 2nd-from-last digit if it exists and is not thousand-marked, otherwise above the last digit.

 **Examples:**